 In the event of a breach, the HIPAA privacy officer is responsible for taking immediate action.
 The HIPAA privacy officer should have processes and plans in place that can be quickly and easily implemented should a breach occur.
 The team should investigate the breach, including why or how it occurred, and then take appropriate actions to correct it.

 As the Privacy Officer takes on the role of being the hub for HIPAA information, training and management within the organization, it is a very important responsibility.
 HIPAA is both long and confusing, presenting a challenge for the person who is assigned to be the Privacy Officer.
-With the help of a HIPAA simplification platform, like Accountable, the Privacy Officer will have all the information and documents that are needed right at their fingertips plus an easily accessible resource to answer any questions they might have.
+With the help of a HIPAA compliance software, like Accountable, the Privacy Officer will have all the information and documents that are needed right at their fingertips plus an easily accessible resource to answer any questions they might have.
 It is vital for covered entities and business associates to maintain compliance in order to provide a high level of care while avoiding the many costs of noncompliance.
 Understanding the role of the Privacy Officer, the responsibilities that they will have, the qualities they should possess and the information they should know will all help to choose or hire the best fit for your organization.